 3. Know Your Substitutes

 Sometimes life happens and you may wear your bathing suit but not have a mild detergent on hand to use when washing it.
 What then?
 Instead of mild detergent, you can also use white vinegar as a substitute.
 White vinegar has antibacterial and deodorizing properties that can get your swimsuit clean and bacteria free.
-If you find yourself without mild detergent or white vinegar, then rinse your swimsuit with clean, fresh water.
+If you find yourself without gentle detergent or white vinegar, then rinse your swimsuit with clean, fresh water.
+Try to avoid hot water when rinsing your swimsuit as this can make the colors run together or fade.

 4. Always Get The Sand Out Before Washing